nodebeats/nodebeats/README.md

 *   Open two terminal windows

 *   First step is to run **npm run test** command in one terminal window.
-This command will start the server and listen for client requests.
+This command will start the server and listen for client requests in test environment mode.

 *   Then, run **gulp test** in another terminal window to run our test files.

- To run the test in admin app,
+## To run the test in admin app,

+*   Go to admin directory from your project root directory

+    **cd admin**

 *   Open two terminal windows

-*   Go to admin directory i.e cd admin

 *   First step is to run **npm run test** command